Make Your Logs Work for You

 Immediately after the options for filtering by time, you’ll see several boxes referring to event levels.
 You can check how many levels you want to filter by:

-Click on OK when you’re ready, and the filtering will take place.
+When you’re ready, click OK, and the filtering will take place.

 Both sides are inclusive, as you can see from the following example: